maxcnunes/httpfake/README.md

 ## Reference

-This package was heavily inspired by [gock](https://github.com/h2non/gock).
+This package was heavily inspired on [gock](https://github.com/h2non/gock).
 Check that you if you prefer mocking your requests.